Whimsy Stick

 Wait → Chase → Drop-It

 This is the base of every flirt pole impulse control drill in this guide.
 Every other exercise is a variation or extension of this one.
-The goal is 5 to 8 reps that feel routine — the dog holds the wait without tension or anticipatory creeping, chases with full drive, catches and possesses, drops clean on cue, and resets calmly between reps.
-Don’t move to Drill 2 until this is consistent.
+The goal is 5 to 8 reps that feel routine.
+Do not move to Drill 2 until this is consistent.

 Cue the wait.
 Wait Hold for 5 to 10 seconds.
-Dog should be locked on the lure but holding position without shaking or creeping forward.
+The dog should be fixed on the lure but holding position without shaking or creeping forward.

 Release into the chase.
 Get it Move the lure in a wide arc, low to the ground.
 Let the dog chase and catch.

 Allow 3 to 5 seconds of possession.
-Don’t immediately ask for the drop-it — let the dog actually hold it.
-This completes the predatory sequence neurologically.
+Do not immediately ask for the drop-it.
+Let the dog actually hold it.
+This completes the prey drive management sequence neurologically.

 Cue the drop-it.
-Out Go neutral and still if needed.
+Out Go neutral if needed: stop moving, drop eye contact, let your body language go completely flat.
+This removes the social pressure that makes some dogs grip harder.
 Mark the release the moment it happens.

 If the dog breaks the wait before the release cue, reset calmly.
 Breaking position is information: either the duration was too long, the lure moved, or more repetitions at shorter durations are needed before extending.